iml130/pfdl/README.md

 The fastest way to get the PFDL Scheduler running is by installing the [PyPi package](https://pypi.org/project/pfdl-scheduler/) via pip:
 > pip install pfdl-scheduler

+However, we recommend the user to install the package inside a [virtual environment](https://docs.python.org/3/library/venv.html).

 ## Requirements
 - Pip packages from requirements.txt (`pip install -r requirements.txt`)
 - [GraphViz](https://graphviz.org/) (if you want to use the scheduler/run the scheduler_demo.py)